 This graph represents the percentage of AHD employees that are CHAT trained.
-Due to the department's COVID-19 response, additional training was not held during this quarter.
+Additional training was not held during this quarter.

 PVR Measure WC: Managing Workers' Compensation Claims

 Reducing job-related injuries is a priority for the Administration by ensuring safe work conditions and safe practices.
 By instilling safe work practices, we ensure not only the safety of our employees but reduce the potential for injuries and property damage to the public.
 The Municipality is self-insured and every injury poses a financial burden on the public and the injured worker's family.
 It just makes good sense to WORK SAFE.